lapofan99/eliteredux/src/data/dex-strategy.md

     comment = Firstly, use a Pokemon with Drought (or manually setup Sun) to activate Sirfetchds Chlorophyll, allowing it to outspeed most Pokemon.
 Meteor Assault as STAB.
 Thanks to Rampage, it has no recharge after a KO.
 Solar Blade, along with Dual Wingbeat / Brave Bird for coverage, and First Impression as priority move and Revenge-Killer for Psychic Types. tags = Singles, Offensive
 }
+Hydreigon
+{
+    name = Three Strikes, You're Out!
+    item = Choice Scarf
+    ability = Mega Launcher
+    evs = 0, 0, 0, 252, 4, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = Timid / Modest
+    moves = Dark Pulse, Dragon Pulse, Flash Cannon / Focus Blast, U Turn comment = All moves are boosted by Mega Launcher, except U-turn.
+Dragon Pulse hits slightly harder than Draco Meteor (5 BP difference) without the drawback of an SpAtk drop after use.
+For coverage, Flash Cannon is preferable for Fairies, but if for some reason you wanted to nuke anything weak to Fighting (or just any non-Fighting resist in general), there's a 180 BP Focus Blast. ¯\_(ツ)_/¯
+}